musevlt/imphot/doc/imphot/fit_photometry.rst

                           Either a plot title, "none" to request the default title, or "" to request that no title be displayed above the plots.
+    --apply               Derive corrections from the fitted position errors and calibration errors, apply these to the MUSE image, and write the resulting image to a FITS file.
+The name of the output file is based on the name of the input file, by replacing its ".fits" extension with "_aligned.fits".
+If the input muse image was not read from a file, then a file called "muse_aligned.fits" is written in the current
+                          directory.
+Also see the --resample option.
+    --resample            By default the --apply option corrects position errors by changing the coordinate reference pixel (CRPIX1,CRPIX2) without changing any pixel values.
+                          Alternatively, this option can be used to shift the image by resampling its pixels, without changing the coordinates of the pixels.
     --verbose             Report details of each fit, including chi-squared, correlations, etc. Normally only summaries of the fitted parameters are displayed.